Shubham03-hub/Emotion-Detect-AI/README.md

 ## About Me

-I'm Shubham Panchal — I work on data analytics, machine learning, and NLP projects.
+I'm Shubham Panchal — I work on data analytics,data science machine learning, and NLP projects.
 This one came out of a genuine curiosity about whether you could reliably detect emotion from text at scale (short answer: yes, pretty well).

-If you want to connect: LinkedIn-   www.linkedin.com/in/shubham-panchal-a100282a8
+LinkedIn-   www.linkedin.com/in/shubham-panchal-a100282a8